twlab/smaht-web/src/pages/policy-working-group-governance/index.md

 ## VII\.
 Monitoring and Documentation

 The progress of the SMaHT Policy Working Group will be available on the SMaHT Policy Dashboard.
-Documentation for the SMaHT Policy Working Group can be found [here](https://drive.google.com/drive/folders/1hKyeTNtVqmIvxhIgl0WWqwfzzQxaLu8m?usp=sharing)<u>.</u>

 ## VIII\.
 Continuous Improvement